 The TelePole's auto-ranging meter utilizes a combination display consisting of a smoothed digital readout for minimum fluctuation and a two-decade analog bar graph for fast response.
 The four-segment, sturdy, low cost pole extends to eleven feet long and collapses to three and a half feet for easy transport.
-The TelePole includes a built-in microprocessor, data memory, and data downloading capability and optional laser bar-code scanner for use with the survey mapping software.
+The TelePole includes a built-in microprocessor, data memory, and data downloading capability for use with the survey mapping software.